junhee-ko/demo-replying-kafka-template-client/README.md

 ## Intro

-This is demo test for ReplyingKafkaTemplate
+This is demo test for ReplyingKafkaTemplate.
+Server code is here : https://github.com/junhee-ko/demo-replying-kafka-template-server

 ## Architecture